lkesteloot/unsong/unsong.md

 “What?”

 “Sorry!
 It’s a game I used to play, with a friend.
 Unintentional Biblical pun corrections.
-It’s…kind of compulsive now.”
+It’s... kind of compulsive now.”
 An awkward silence, which she tried to fill.
 “What [i]is[/i] your business, anyway?”

 “You don’t know?”
 He seemed genuinely surprised.

 Then, as the first of the druggies came aboard, enlightenment struck.
 “You’re Simeon Azore!
 From Bareketh!”

 It was so obvious.
 The face she was looking at, minus ten years and with darker hair, could have been the face she’d seen in various magazines and TV news shows.
 The face behind Bareketh Capital and an early-level investor in Countenance and half of the most successful theonomics.
 A stakeholder in every company she had protested in the last ten years.
-“But…but you’re terrible!”
+“But... but you’re terrible!”
 Then she recoiled.
 “Sorry!
 Um!
-Also…compulsive, I guess.
-I didn’t mean to…”
+Also... compulsive, I guess.
+I didn’t mean to...”

 One of the druggies introduced himself to James as Ivan Colero, a naval repair technician in the Mexican navy.
 They’d paid well, he said, very well, and they’d gotten themselves the best.
 The Drug Lord knew that they needed to be on their way quickly, and he and his men would just need a day, maybe less.
 They could work quickly.
 Impossibly quickly.